-If you’re not using the ClickUp Relationships Feature, here’s your chance to learn the ropes!
+If you’re not using the Use our ClickUp affiliate link!
+Relationships Feature, here’s your chance to learn the ropes!
 Relationships and their counterpart, Rollups, are extremely helpful when it comes to connecting different tasks across your ClickUp Workspace.

 In this video, we’re going over a quick slide deck to give you a foundational understanding of ClickUp Relationships.
 We’ll talk about what they are, why you should use them, and how to build them inside ClickUp easily.

 Want to use ClickUp Relationships to build your CRM in ClickUp?
 Check out this blog for a deeper dive.

 Let’s dive in.